We foster resilience with opportunities for people to form neighborhood connections and enrich their lives.

 Play ‘N’ Learn Baby Camp

-Madison Metropolitan School District’s Play ‘n’ Learn is offered weekly at no cost for parents and their children ages 0-5 years.
+Madison Metropolitan School District’s Play and Learn is offered Friday mornings at no cost for parents and their children ages 0-3+ years.
 Parents learn about important developmental milestones in their child’s life through age-appropriate play with the assistance of experienced staff.
+Registration required.